 Some of the common questions we’ve been receiving are outlined here.
 If you have a specific question for Bemidji State University’s Office of Admissions, please submit a question below directly to our leadership team.

 Until normal campus operations resume, our admission office team will be available via cell phone or email during normal business hours.
-Admissions events and campus tours have been cancelled through May 15th, but a definitive end-date has not been determined at this time.
+We will have limited staffing on-campus in Deputy Hall from 9 AM to 3 PM on weekdays.